bluetex315/ASHH/README.md

 3. to conduct cross domain algorithm selection on the various available Hyper-Heuristics on the extended problem instances

 ## List of available hyper-heuristics
 The following is the list of CHeSC 2011 competition hyper-heuristics that are available in this repository.
-See details in the `hyflex-hyperheuristics` folder for each hyper-heuristic.
+See details in the `Examples_Lihui/hyflex-hyperheuristics` folder for each hyper-heuristic.

 The table shows evaluated solutions for each hyper-heuristic (each run with 120s timeout and 5 repeats) using our unit metric.